Cleansing Your Body Through Fasting

 WARNING

-There is a good chance that if you go on a fast you will experience what is known as a "Healing Crisis".
-(Which is when there are so many toxins being released through your body that you develop "sickness-like symptoms".)
+There is a good chance that if you go on a fast, you will experience what is known as a "Healing Crisis".
+(When there is so much detoxing that you develop "sickness-like symptoms".)

 Your body has 7 organs that are designed to eliminate toxins (colon, kidneys, lungs, liver, blood, lymphatic system, and skin) and when massive amounts of toxins are being eliminated from the body, these 7 organs are going to be working a lot harder than normal, which can result in the following symptoms...